WebAssembly/component-model/design/mvp/Explainer.md

 The `stream.new` and `future.new` built-ins return the [readable and writable ends] of a new `stream<T?>` or `future<T?>`.
-The readable and writable ends are added to the current component instance's table and then the two `$idx` indices of the two ends are packed into a single `i64` return value (with the readable end in the low bits).
+The readable and writable ends are added to the current component instance's table and then the two `i32` indices of the two ends are packed into a single `i64` return value (with the readable end in the low 32 bits).

 The types `readable-stream-end<T?>` and `writable-stream-end<T?>` are not WIT types; they are the conceptual lower-level types that describe how the